ubco-W2022T1-cosc301/project-group01/README.md

 - Noah Stasuik: Second year Computer Science major, Data Science minor at UBCO, hoping to make a difference through code!
 I also enjoy disc golf and hiking.
 - Tina Liu: A second year computer science major and management minors who enjoys playing tennis and badminton.
 - Peter Idoko: I am a second year planning to major in Computer Science and minor in Management.
-I love Basketball and food and hope to make a name for myself.
+I love Basketball and food and hope to make a name for myself through Computer Science.

 ## Images